Sierra Leone shuts borders, closes schools to fight Ebola

 Some 328 cases and 208 deaths are linked to Ebola in Guinea, according to the World Health Organization, making the outbreak one of the deadliest for years.

-More than half of new deaths in Guinea were in the southern region of Gueckedou, epicenter of the outbreak which began in February, near the Sierra Leone and Liberian borders.
-The town is known for its weekly market which attracts traders from neighboring countries.

-Reporting by Umaru Fofana; Editing by Matthew Mpoke Bigg and Janet Lawrence
+More than half of new deaths in Guinea were in the southern region of Gueckedou, epicentre of the outbreak which began in February, near the Sierra Leone and Liberian borders.
+The town is known for its weekly market which attracts traders from neighbouring countries.
+(Reporting by Umaru Fofana; Editing by Matthew Mpoke Bigg and Janet Lawrence)